perladvent/perldotcom/content/article/_pub_2002_09_11_log4perl.md

 `Log::Log4perl` is different.
-It is a pure Perl port of the widely popular Apache/Jakarta `log4j` library \[3\] for Java, a project made public in 1999, which has been actively supported and enhanced by a team around head honcho *Ceki GÃ¼lcÃ¼* during the years.
+It is a pure Perl port of the widely popular Apache/Jakarta `log4j` library \[3\] for Java, a project made public in 1999, which has been actively supported and enhanced by a team around head honcho *Ceki Gülcü* during the years.

 The comforting facts about `log4j` are that it's really well thought out, it's the alternative logging standard for Java and it's been in use